Sabicool/Medicine/01 Disciplines/Clinical/Conditions/Post-Cardiac Arrest.md

 	- [Mild therapeutic hypothermia for survivors of cardiac arrest](https://derangedphysiology.com/main/required-reading/cardiovascular-intensive-care/Chapter-224/mild-therapeutic-hypothermia-survivors-cardiac-arrest)
 - IBCC
 	- [Post-cardiac arrest management (including neuroprognostication) - EMCrit Project](https://emcrit.org/ibcc/post-arrest/)

+[^1]: i.e. If the pupillary reflex is absent, then there’s a 99% change the patient will have a poor neurological outcome.
+If the pupillary reflex is present, then it does not say much (only 20% of patients with poor outcomes show absent pupils at 72 hours)